Back to Learn

 An energy company trading at $20 with EPS of $5.00.
 Extremely low P/E — but EPS was $8 the prior year and $12 the year before that.
 Earnings are declining fast, and the low P/E reflects collapsing profitability, not hidden value.

 Next steps: This is why you should never screen on P/E alone.
-Add earnings growth, revenue trend, and margin filters to separate genuine bargains from companies in distress.
+Add earning growth, revenue trend, and margin filters to separate genuine bargains from companies in distress.

 How to Screen for P/E Ratio on ScreenerHub